openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 .. note::

-   In the previous figure, notice that two sample hierarchies exist: one based on package architecture (i.e.
+   In the previous figure, notice that there are two sample hierarchies: one based on package architecture (i.e. :term:`PACKAGE_ARCH`) and one based on a machine (i.e. :term:`MACHINE`).
-   PACKAGE_ARCH
-   ) and one based on a machine (i.e.
-   MACHINE
-   ).
    The underlying structures are identical.
 The differentiator being what the OpenEmbedded build system is using as a build target (e.g. general architecture, a build host, an SDK, or a specific machine).